Accelerated Reader - you can login by clicking here

 “School libraries have the power to positively impact the development of empathy in children and young people.
 Well-resourced libraries not only house the stories we all know and love, but they’re filled with new books and adventures just waiting to be discovered.
 They hold a hive of information about the world around us and can be a huge support to pupils as they navigate their way through life — in school and outside of it.”

-Reading is an important skill, and as with all skills, needs to be practised.
+Reading is an important skill, and as with all skills, needs to be practiced.
 Through reading we learn about the world around us, how to structure our own writing and we develop a wider vocabulary and understanding.

 Research from the Institute of Education shows that teenagers who read for pleasure every day knew 26% more words than those who didn't, and teens from book-loving homes knew 42% more words than those who grew up with few books.
 That's why giving EVERY child access to books is vital!

-Not only does reading help us develop educationally, but also emotionally.
+Not only does reading help us

 In the words of Matt Haig...